Strilanc/Strilanc.github.io/_posts/2017-08-25-shor-algorithm.md

 When you shift a signal, you may apply a phase a factor to each frequency, but the magnitudes of those frequencies all stay the same.

 To demonstrate this, I made yet another circuit in Quirk.
-This time I'm using an operation that adds larger and larger offsets into the target register, with Quirk simulating what happens for each offset.
+This time I'm using an operation that adds larger and larger offsets into the input register before the QFT happens, with Quirk simulating what happens for each offset.
-Notice that, throughout the animation, the input state is cycling yet the output peaks are staying perfectly still:
+Notice that, throughout the resulting animation, the input state is cycling yet the output peaks are staying perfectly still:

 <img style="max-width:100%; border:1px solid gray; padding: 5px;" src="/assets/{{ loc }}/quirk-spectrogram-5-moving.gif"/>

 The phases of the output (not shown) are changing, but the magnitudes are staying the same.
-And, when ending a quantum computation, the magnitudes are what matter at the end.
+And, when ending a quantum computation, the magnitudes are what matter.
 The magnitudes determine the probability of measuring each state.
 (The phases matter if you're going to do more follow-up operations... but we aren't.)